 Jay provides clients an integrated approach to creating the innovative environment in which to grow their businesses and position themselves for the future.
 He provides services in four areas: management of innovation (e.g., roadmaps, business development strategy, new product development, and organization of the technical and business development functions), open innovation and corporate venturing (including alliances and scouting), competitive intelligence, and executive education.

-Prior to founding Paap Associates, Jay was Partner at Data and Strategies Group, Principal at Ampersand Ventures, Director of Corporate Consulting at Venture Economics, and Associate Director of the Technology Management Group at Pugh-Roberts Associates.
+Prior to founding Paap Associates, Jay was Partner at Data and Strategies Group, Principal at Ampersand Ventures, Director of Corporate Consulting at Venture Economics, and Associate Director and co-founder of the Technology Management Group at Pugh-Roberts Associates.
 Before entering consulting, Jay was an officer in the US Air Force, responsible for developing and deploying advanced electronics equipment.

 In the 90s he helped start and run the Commercialization Roundtable in which senior business development managers from major companies met regularly for three years to share experiences on corporate venturing and develop best practices on how major corporations can effectively commercialize new technology based concepts and businesses.
 Among the members of the Roundtable were AT&T, Digital Equipment Corporation, Dow, DuPont, GTE, IBM, MCC, Motorola, and Xerox.

 Dr. Paap received his Ph.D. from MIT’s Sloan School of Management.
-He is a member of The Society of Competitive Intelligence Professionals, and the Product Development and Management Association; and served on the editorial advisory boards of Technology Management, The Journal of CI and Management and Competitive Intelligence Review where he served as the guest editor for a special edition on competitive technical intelligence.
+He is a member of The Strategy and Competitive Intelligence Professionals, and the Product Development and Management Association; and served on the editorial advisory boards of Technology Management, The Journal of CI and Management and Competitive Intelligence Review where he served as the guest editor for a special edition on competitive technical intelligence.
 He co-authored “Anticipating Disruptive Innovation” which won the IRI’s Maurice Holland award for the best article published in Research Technology Management.